LukeHeuser/notes/Java/java_basics.md

 `Void` means no value is returned

-`Primitive Data Typ` can be used to return a value.
+`Primitive Data Type` can be used to return a value.
 However, the return statement is required for a value to be given.
 Otherwise, an error will occur.

 ### **Declaring the Method Name**